 Remove the pot from the heat and puree the soup using an immersion blender.

-Add the coconut milk and salt and stir.
+Add the non-dairy milk and salt and stir.

 Serve soup topped with roasted chickpeas.